isomerpages/moe-nationaljc/pages/Integrated Programme (Direct School Admission) Selection Criteria.md

 <p>In addition, each talent area has specific criteria as shown below.
 Please note that meeting all the criteria does not guarantee that the applicant will be shortlisted or given an offer.</p>

-<p>The selection criteria below are subject to changes.
-Applicants are advised to refer to the webpage at the point of application.</p>
+<p><i>The selection criteria below are subject to changes.
+Applicants are advised to refer to the webpage at the point of application.</i></p>

 <h4><u>Sports &amp; Games</u></h4>